-David has many year’s experience in export controls, from the varied perspectives of regulator, Head of Compliance for global companies and over ten years as a successful independent consultant.
+David has many year’s experience in export controls, from the varied perspectives of regulator, Head of Compliance for global companies and over thirteen years as a successful independent consultant.

-After leaving the UK Export Control Organisation in the late 90’s David worked in industry as Head of Compliance for Fortune 500 and FTSE 100 companies, with significant involvement in US export compliance under both ITAR and EAR as well as OFAC sanctions.
+After leaving the UK Export Control Organisation (now Export Control Joint Unit) David worked in industry as Head of Compliance for Fortune 500 and FTSE 100 companies, with significant involvement in US export compliance under both ITAR and EAR as well civil nuclear export controls administered by the Department of Energy and Nuclear Regulatory Commission and Office of Foreign Assets Control (OFAC) sanctions.
 He was appointed a Fellow of the Royal Aeronautical Society for his export control work in the aerospace industry.

 David is a regular speaker at national and international export control events and committed to effective compliance training.
-He was instrumental in developing the UK’s first externally accredited export control training, which is offered jointly by Cranfield University and EGAD.
+He was instrumental in developing the UK’s first externally accredited export control training, offered jointly by Cranfield University and EGADD.
 He is also the author of a regular series of articles for the US professional publication The Export Practitioner.

 David is involved in many export control fora, both nationally and internationally and has regularly given evidence to UK Parliamentary Select Committees on export control issues.